Lkoren/lkoren.github.io/_posts/2013-10-05-Aesthetec-BCM.md

   }
 {% endhighlight %}

+This allows me to update the message state and text color with

+{% highlight javascript %}
+update_text_color(
+   message_state[message_state.current_state])
+{% endhighlight %}

-This allows me to update the message state and text color with `update_text_color(message_state[message_state.current_state])` which I thought was a nice, clean way of packaging both state and the information that travels with it.
+which I thought was a nice, clean way of packaging both state and the information that travels with it.

 [cut?]
 As I was working on this element of the UI I got to the point were I wanted update in real-time with user changes.
 This is one of those things that seems like it should be straight forward, but can actually be fairly tricky.
 If you attach a `onChange` or jQuery `.change` listener to a form element, it only fires `onBlur.` You actually need to bind to `.keyup`, and even that won't catch things like cut and paste.
 I ended up using a jQuery plugin from [zerb.com](http://zurb.com/playground/jquery-text-change-custom-event) that deals with the issue, and was very happy with it.